Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/alias/alias.rst

 .. note::

-    The alias is to be unique among all pages in ηCMS.
+    The alias should be unique among all pages in ηCMS.